ushio0107/Line_Bot_REST_API/README.md

 - `POST https://127.0.0.1/linebot/`
     - Tell the users who sent message to the line bot that the line bot has got the message, and save that message to MongoDB at the same time.
+    - There will be a keyword filter.
+Every time the user sends a message to the line bot, the filter will check if there any sensitive keyword contains.
+If a sensitive keyword is contained inside the message, the API will response `403` and reply the user that he/she sends a sensitive message.
     ![image](./demo/POST.png)

 - `POST https://127.0.0.1/linebot/broadcast`
     - Send a message to users.
     ![image](./demo/POST_BROADCAST.png)

+## Note
+1. Sensitive keywords are stored inside the MongoDB, with collection `words` in DB `line_bot`, you can manage your sensitive keywords inside the MongoDB.
+2. Keywords inside `./config/keywords.txt` will be inserted to the DB everytime we run this repo, but repeated keywords won't be inserted.